-Text overlays.
+Text graphics.
 Adding text to promoted pins can provide a quick overview of what you’re offering, but there’s another way to use them: to point out important features of your product that may not be immediately obvious.

 Call to action.
 Learn how to craft arresting CTAs today, and watch your business expand!

 Compelling, right?
 Well, don’t miss out on this chance to move your audience: make sure that your promoted pins include engaging descriptions with a clear, action-based CTA.
 “Buy,” “make,” “learn,” and “shop” are all good action verbs for this purpose.

 Tips!
 Pinners love their tips, tricks, life hacks, and listicles.
-Try including tips in your promoted pins, whether as text overlays or in the description.
+Try including tips in your promoted pins, whether as text graphics or in the description.
 Got wayyyy too much knowledge to fit in even a really long pin?
 No problemo: provide a teaser of your content on the pin itself, and include the rest on your landing page.

 Using promoted pins to encourage engagement

 Let’s say you want to use promoted pins to raise awareness of your brand or a specific campaign.
 That’s a solid business-building goal, but techniques that promote engagement can vary a little from traffic-driving pins.
 Here are some elements you’ll want to include in your next Pinterest engage-a-thon:

 Holding out for a hero.
 A hero image, that is!
 Captivating single images are more likely to drive engagement than other types of pins.
 People may not purchase what you’re selling, but they’re more apt to click for the closeup or save the image for later.